 If you have decided to pursue a job in law enforcement, you need to be prepared to prove that you are a qualified candidate.
 This means taking several tests to show that your physical skills, psychological readiness and knowledge make you an eligible police officer candidate.

-The police entrance exam comprises of several sections: written exam, oral interview, physical agility test, medical and psychological check, and a background review.
+The police entrance exam is comprised of several sections: written exam, oral interview, physical agility test, medical and psychological check, and a background review.

 What is the police written exam?

 The written portion of the police testing process is meant to determine if the applicant possesses the foundational skills necessary to perform the work of a police officer.
 The police academy will provide training in search and seizure, probable cause, and reasonable suspicion.
 However, there is not enough time in the academy to teach basic skills such as math, spelling, grammar, and reading comprehension.
 It is expected that applicants bring these basic skills with them.
 A police officer who has such poor spelling that they cannot write a legible police report will find it difficult to do the job.
 Therefore, a police department says come to us with basic skills and we will teach you the rest.